Information Mapping Principles

 A ‘manageable chunk’ is defined as a group of 7±2 items when reading from paper, or 5±2 when reading from a screen.
 This is based on research into short-term memory which suggests that a reader can remember and analyse this many items at any one time.

 This principle is just as relevant to technical product documentation as it is to business processes, and can apply to items in a list, steps in a procedure, or sentences in a paragraph.
-At a higher level, there should be 5±2 topics in a chapter and ideally only 5±2 chapters in a guide.
+At a higher level, there should be 5±2 topics in a chapter and ideally only 5±2 chapters in a product guides.

 The study in question which gave us these particular numbers is now considered a little outdated, however the principle itself remains a good one: human short-term memory is limited.
 Too many steps, options or paragraphs and your reader will struggle to remember where they started.